Automated phase diagram optimization

 Key Features

-• Oryx Nano Supports microbatch phase diagrams, but oil must be added manually.
-Larger drop volumes (greater than 1.5 μl) are recommended to minimise evaporation.
+The experiment can be used with Oryx8 and Oryx4 with automatic oil dispensing.
+Oryx Nano also supports microbatch phase diagrams, but oil must be added manually.
+Therefore larger drop volumes (greater than 1.5 μl) are recommended to minimise evaporation.

 Request a demo or more information